gaurishdotkdm/SwiftNavigation/README.md

 <br />
 Please note that the program takes only positive integer as input.
 For any other input values, a message "Please enter a positive integer" will be displayed.
 <br />
-Included in the package, you will find
+Included in the package, you will find..
-1. Output generated for sample of inputs in the file "sample_input_output.txt"
+1. Output generated for sample of inputs in the file "sample_input_output.txt"<br />
-2. python program "fibonacci_3"
+2. python program "fibonacci_3"<br />
 <br />
 <br />
 CONTACT